THREAD-2-3/ODIN-test-cases/docs/README.md

-# ODIN-test-cases
-Here are the descriptions and documentation for the code and numerical test setup.
-Add latex files here.
+Subsections, e.g. descriptionOfCode_beltDrive, will be imported to the global main file.
+Therefore all text is added to subsections and not to the local main file.
+The local main file is only used for compiling the files locally.